Riding with friends

 On the first weekend of most summer months, we hold a club open weekend providing the opportunity for women to join our women only rides on a Saturday and for everyone to join our club runs on Sunday.
 You will find these rides advertised on our Facebook page www.facebook.com/southendwheelers

-But of course, you don’t have to wait until the start of each month, just email or message us via Facebook to check that a ride is taking place on the forthcoming weekend.
-When we have a big event like the Norman Wells 50 mile time trial, the Andrews Trophy Road Race, the club road race day, and club track day, there are no official rides that day.
+But of course, you don’t have to wait until the start of each month, as you can email our Ride Coordinator Kevin Smith to check that a ride is taking place on the forthcoming weekend.
+When we have a big event like the Norman Wells 50 mile time trial, the Andrews Trophy Road Race, the club road race day, and club track day, there are no official rides on those days.

 Most weeks our club runs start and finish from Canewdon village hall, but occasionally we may need to move these, we will let you know ahead of time – keep an eye on our events calendar, social media and news page.